top of page

 Marlborough

-As soon as I a saw hundreds of sheep grazing amongst the vines I knew Spy Valley Winery was going to work out quite nicely.
+As soon as I saw hundreds of sheep grazing amongst the vines I knew Spy Valley Winery was going to work out quite nicely.

-The menu listed prices for a glass from $20-30 NZD, which while at $12-15 USD was not cheap, it was certainly reasonable to enjoy a 2023 Spy Valley Sauvignon Blanc whilst snacking on a delightful charcuterie and a view of the vineyard from a modern lounge area (a space that has become a requirement for most wineries).
+The menu listed prices for a glass from $20-30 NZD, which while at $12-15 USD was not cheap, it was certainly reasonable to enjoy a 2023 Spy Valley Sauvignon blanc whilst snacking on a delightful charcuterie and a view of the vineyard from a modern lounge area (a space that has become a requirement for most wineries).
 Midway through, the experience became even better when I realized I had been reviewing the bottle prices and my glass was only $6 USD . . . though then I kicked myself for not just ordering a bottle.

 Our sommelier discussed the finer points of the passion fruit and oak notes before mentioning that the Cork & Keg English Pub Restaurant & Motels in nearby Renwick could be a nice place to stay.

-Lodgings: The Cork & Keg English Pub Restaurant & Motels ($100 USD) was now the second hotel in New Zealand that required check-in at the bar and I was worried that this could he habit forming.
+Lodgings: The Cork & Keg English Pub Restaurant & Motels ($100 USD) was now the second hotel in New Zealand that required check-in at the bar and I was worried that this could be habit forming.

 The infrared heating system made a creaking sound which I found annoying.
-This condition was stated on the room information sheet, like it was supposed to make me feel better.
-And therefore I was hopeful, this same piece of laminated paper didn't mention "Walls are so thin you will hear your neighbors" and "Bathroom is just a little too tight."
+This condition was stated on the room information sheet like it was supposed to make me feel better.
+And therefore I was hopeful, that this same piece of laminated paper didn't mention "Walls are so thin you will hear your neighbors" and "Bathroom is just a little too tight."
 It didn't, but both issues were also annoying.
 As was the internet (crappy), the room lighting (blinding or completely dark), and the pillow (both quantity and quality).
 Terrible or as booking.com would say "Pleasant."

 Day 2-3